Josuto/monguito/README.md

 Finally, the current implementation of the Mongoose-based MongoDB abstract repository has been fully validated in the `book.repository.test.ts` file.

-## Example of a Concrete Repository Implementation
+## Example of a Custom Repository Implementation

 `BookRepository` is an interface that extends `Repository` with a data access operation required in the domain of `Book` handling.
 Here is the definition for `BookRepository`: